 "Castle Horneck, which signifies the iron castle, is situated, according to Norden, on the site of "an ancient ruined castle."
 It stands on a mount near Penzance, and appears to have been in former times a place of some importance.
 Castle Horneck was for several generations a seat of the family of Levelis; but it has been for about a century in the Borlase family; and it is now the property of Mr. Samuel Borlase, a minor, son of the late John Borlase, Esq."

-Important Dates for the Borlasy family
+Early History of the Borlasy family

 This web page shows only a small excerpt of our Borlasy research.
 Another 192 words (14 lines of text) covering the years 1530, 1642, 1510, 1600, 1463, 1593, 1588, 1564, 1629, 1604, 1614, 1588, 1630, 1614, 1628, 1629, 1590, 1624, 1621, 1624, 1619, 1672, 1640, 1644, 1620, 1665, 1659, 1665, 1642, 1689, 1695, 1772, 1500, 1576, 1648, 1643, 1620, 1682, 1634, 1640 and 1643 are included under the topic Early Borlasy History in all our PDF Extended History products and printed products wherever possible.